tasket/wyng-backup/README.md

 `--save-to` target, Wyng will try to discard old data before saving.

-_Emergency and Recovery situations:_ The `--from` option may be used to retreive from any Wyng archive that is not currently configured in the current system.
+_Emergency and Recovery situations:_ The `--from` option may be used to receive from any Wyng archive that is not currently configured in the current system.
 It is specified just like the `--dest` option of `arch-init`, and the `--local` option may also be added to override the LVM settings: